What are school hours?

 Drop-off

 • Parents may decide to drop their child off in the front of the school any time after 8:10am.
-Drivers stay in cars and students exit independently.
+Drivers stay in cars and students exit independently (Kiss & Go Line).

 • Parents/guardians may decide to park their car on the street and walk with their child to wait on the blacktop any time after 8:10am.
 Please be sure you’re not parking in a manner that blocks neighbor driveways, fire hydrants, or is in a posted “No Parking” area.